How to Stay Motivated for Running – 14 Proven Tips

 Pique your curiosity and try to learn about some of the natural wildlife and plants in your area.
 Set out to discover or celebrate one new aspect of nature every time you go for a run.

-Marathon Motivation Competing in a marathon requires structured training over a while, so you must commit to a specific course of action.
+Marathon Motivation Competing in a marathon requires structured training over some time, so you must commit to a specific course of action.
 Plan carefully to ensure you have enough time to prepare.

 Wrapping Up